AI genuinely delivers on custom apps, UI generation, and scaffolding.

 No path can bypass enforcement — reuse is an architectural consequence, not a feature

-Directly closes two of the three S2 failures: path-dependence and missing requirements.
+Directly closes two of the three structural failures: path-dependence and missing requirements.

 AI infers dependencies from control flow — and fails on transitive chains.
 The rules engine is different: